inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 It's not that I'm afraid to die.
 I just don't want to be there when it happens.
 		-- Woody Allen
 The meek don't want it.
-What this country needs is a dime that will buy a good five-cent bagel.
+What this country needs is a e that will buy a good five-cent bagel.
 In God we trust; all else we walk through.
 Many husbands go broke on the money their wives save on s.
 Dungeons and Dragons is just a lot of Saxon Violence.
 There's a way out of any cage.
-		-- Captain Christopher Pike, "The Menagerie" ("The Cage"), stardate unknown.
+		-- Cain Christopher Pike, "The Menagerie" ("The Cage"), stardate unknown.
 Things past redress and now with me past care.
 		-- William Shakespeare, "Richard II"